-Like most people by their mid-twenties, I’ve already spent thousands of hours on a computer.
+Like most people in their mid-twenties, I’ve already spent thousands of hours on a computer.
 Typing out assignments in high school, undergraduate, and graduate school.
 Taking notes.
 Spending time on social media.
 Surfing the web.
 Working a computer job, for a period of time, and now blogging.
 Typing is simply the fastest, most reliable way to translate words to paper.
 But it is not equally fast for everyone.
-One of the easiest ways to save time and energy as a student, professional, or hobbyist whose job entails computer work, is to increase your typing speed.
+One of the easiest ways to save time and energy as a student, professional, or hobbyist whose job entails computer work is to increase your typing speed.

 Here is a simple example to illustrate my point.
 A typical day for me as a student consisted of lectures for 2 and a half hours.
 An average note-taker might type up 3 pages of notes in this span.
 Let’s say you have assigned readings at home, and you type another 1 page of notes for those.
 In college, it is very typical to average around 2 pages of writing assignments a day, between response journals, essays, research papers, etc. Add another 1 page if you count edits.
 People do not typically submit the first word they type up for an assignment.